I’m very lucky to carry a British passport.

 And sometimes, not knowing how a country operates can really screw your travel plans up.

-Luckily, things ended up being OK, but it still warranted a very stressful 48 hours in Bangkok and at Mumbai airport.
-And the situation still didn't teach me the requisite lesson.
+Luckily, things ended up working out, but it still warranted a very stressful 48 hours in Bangkok and at Mumbai airport.
+And the situation still didn’t teach me a very important lesson….
+But let’s get to that later.

 The task: trying to extend my Bolivian visa